truecms/design-system-components/README.md

 # GOV.AU Design System Components (Node 22 modernisation)

 > This repository is a modernisation fork of the Australian Government Design System components.
-The upstream service was decommissioned in 2020; this fork keeps the packages maintained, updates the tooling for Node.js 22, and republishes releases under the `@truecms` npm scope while mirroring the legacy `@gov.au/*` structure.
+The upstream service was decommissioned in 2020; to keep long-running programmes unblocked we migrated the code to the TrueCMS GitHub organisation, continue to publish under the new `@truecms` npm scope, and mirror the legacy `@gov.au/*` tags so existing consumers remain supported.

+This migration allows the maintainers to provide funded support for agencies and vendors who still rely on the original component APIs.
+Active development now happens in the open under the TrueCMS banner, but compatibility guarantees, accessibility goals, and public licensing remain unchanged.

 ## Documentation & previews